The Sepoy Mutiny and British India

 to replace Afghan ruler Dost Mohammad, with someone more sympathetic to British

 interests.
-The British answer to replacing Dost Mohammad was to allow Shah
+The British answer to replacing Dost Mohammad was to allow Shah Shujah al-Malik to take over as ruler of the country.
+He

-ruler of Afghanistan who the British intended to place on the throne using
+was a despised former ruler of Afghanistan who the British intended to place on

-the Indus River.
+Kabul across the Indus River.
 (Olaf Caroe, The Pathans 550 B.C.-A.D.
-1957, 1958 ,317-20.)
+1957, 1958

 Why the British